GGolfz/lecture-note/Agile/final/UI.md

 - Help user to learn the tool
 - Enable frequent-user intermediates to get things done smoothly
 - Find balance that works for your situation

+---
+## Goal

+Interface is just a means to the ends.
+- What the users are really try to accomplish
+- Filling out a form is almost never a goal in itself, the real goal is buying something online, renew membership, or install software
+- When user or client tells you that they want a certain feature, ask them why they want it?

+Design Value: Solve the right problem then solve it right.